Insurance Agency Mergers and Acquisitions Increase in Q3

 Research showed 170 announced insurance agency mergers and acquisitions during the third quarter of this year.
 This compares with just a few more (173) for the same period in 2019.
 The data comes from a report from consulting firm OPTIS Partners.
 OPTIS is an investment banking and financial consulting firm specializing in the insurance industry.
 The firm says that deal activity was 31% higher than the 130 transactions in Q2.
 In Q2, of course, the U.S. found itself squarely in the middle of the pandemic.

 For the first nine months of this year, the total insurance agency deal count was 466.
 That’s just a 7% drop-off from 499 reported for the same period in 2019.

 The numbers include both American and Canadian agencies selling primarily property & casualty insurance.
 They also include agencies selling both property & casualty, and employee benefits, and those selling just employee benefits.

-“The small decline is entirely the result of the second quarter 2020 COVID slowdown,” Steve Germundson, a partner at OPTIS Partners, commented in an interview with The Insurance Journal.
+“The small decline is entirely the result of the second quarter 2020 COVID slowdown,” said Steve Germundson, a partner at OPTIS Partners, commented in an interview with The Insurance Journal.
 “Sans pandemic, 2020 would have been on track as a record-setting year.
 It’s still possible that it will set an insurance agency annual record.”